SkyeMalfoy/EPITA_AIMS_Resource/(C4L)Communication_for_Leaders/README.md

 ## Read this before using the sources please!!!!!

-1.Sorry, this course can not provide the slides.
+1.Sorry, this course can not provide the slide.
   Professor Bill mentioned that the slides should not be uploaded online because it will infringe his intellectual property rights.

 If you do want to preview the courses, contact me with the following email: